 Type of products /service Nature, timing of satisfaction of performance obligations, significant contract terms Annuity license revenue Annuity agreements include a term-based software license bundled with maintenance.
 IFRS 15 Revenue from Contracts with Customers requires that the portion of the annuity agreement fee that relates to the software license should be recognized as revenue at the start of the license period, while the remainder should be recognized as maintenance revenue on a straight-line basis over the license period.
-However, since it is management's practice to honour customers' mid-contract requests to reduce product quantities or license term duration without a penalty and refund or credit a pro-rata share of the agreement fee, annuity license revenue cannot be recognized upfront and will instead be recognized ratably over the term of the contract.
+However, since it is management's practice to honour customers' mid-contract requests to reduce product quantities or license term duration without a penalty and refund or credit a pro-rata share of the agreement fee, software annuity license revenue cannot be recognized upfront and will instead be recognized ratably over the term of the contract.

-Type of products /service

-Nature, timing of satisfaction of performance obligations, significant contract terms

 The exception to this practice is certain multi-year agreements with very specific termination clauses that significantly limit the customer's ability to reduce the license term.
 For these agreements, the software license portion that relates to the non-cancellable period will be recognized upfront, at the start of that particular period of the license contract.
 The maintenance component of an annuity contract includes customer support and unspecified software upgrades.
 Maintenance license revenue is recognized on a straight-line basis over the term of the contract, as the Company satisfies its maintenance performance obligation over time.

-Since the Company does not sell term-based annuity licenses individually without maintenance and there is no comparable product in the market, there is no observable standalone selling price for term-based annuity licenses.
-The Company allocates the value of bundled annuity agreements between software licenses and maintenance using the residual approach, by subtracting the standalone selling price of a maintenance license from the total annuity agreement fee.
-Based on this calculation, the standalone selling price of a maintenance license represents 45% of the total annuity agreement fee, leaving 55% to be allocated to the stand-alone annuity license.

-Maintenance license revenue

-Maintenance agreements include customer support and unspecified software upgrades, typically for a term of one year or less.
+Since the Company does not sell term-based annuity licenses individually without maintenance and there is no comparable product in the market, there is no observable standalone selling price for term-based software annuity licenses.
+The Company allocates the value of bundled annuity agreements between software licenses and maintenance using the residual approach, by subtracting the standalone selling price of maintenance from the total annuity agreement fee.
+Based on this calculation, the standalone selling price of maintenance represents 50% of the total annuity agreement fee, leaving 50% to be allocated to the standalone software annuity license.
+Maintenance license revenue Maintenance agreements include customer support and unspecified software upgrades, typically for a term of one year or less.
 Maintenance licenses are purchased by customers who already own a perpetual license and want the additional benefit of customer support and software upgrades.
 Maintenance license revenue is recognized on a straight-line basis over the term of the contract, as the Company satisfies its maintenance performance obligation over time.

-Perpetual license revenue

-A perpetual license grants the customer the right to use the then-current version of the software in perpetuity.
+Perpetual license revenue A perpetual license grants the customer the right to use the then-current version of the software in perpetuity.
 Perpetual license revenue is recognized at a point in time, upon delivery of the licensed product.

-Professional services revenue

-Revenue from professional services consists of consulting, training and contract research activities.
+Professional services Revenue from professional services consists of consulting, training and contract research activities.

 Professional services revenue is recognized over time, based on hours incurred.